Set up compliance boundaries for eDiscovery investigations in Office 365

 Usersparameter can search.
 For the OneDrive filter, use the actual string

-ComplianceAttribute; this will map to the same attribute that you identified in Step 1 and that's synchronized to OneDrive accounts as a result of the support request that you submitted in Step 2; AttributeValue specifies the agency.
-This filter allow members of the role group to only search the OneDrive accounts in a specific agency; for example,
+ComplianceAttribute.
+This maps to the same attribute that you identified in Step 1 and that's synchronized to OneDrive accounts as a result of the support request that you submitted in Step 2; AttributeValue specifies the agency.
+This filter allows members of the role group to search only the OneDrive accounts in a specific agency; for example,

 "Site_ComplianceAttribute -eq 'FourthCoffee'".

--Action Searchwould only apply the filter when members of the role groups defined in the
+-Action Searchwould only apply the filter when members of the role group defined in the

-Usersparameter runs a content search.
+Usersparameter run a content search.
 In this case, the filter wouldn't be applied when exporting search results.
 For compliance boundaries, use

 -Action Allso the filter applies to all search actions.